 But we can look at its performance since inception and 1-year and 3-year returns.
 Year-to-date, XEQT has returned 5.08% and 1-year performance of -0.76% as of February 28, 2023.

 $10,000 in XEQT since inception (Aug 2019) would have grown to $13,850 by December 2022 – not a bad performance.

 Next, we look at how iShares XEQT compares to other one-ticket funds, including the ones from Vanguard.

-The iShares Core Growth ETF Portfolio (XGRO) is another asset allocation ETF from BlackRock and its most popular with over $900 million in asset under management.
+The iShares Core Growth ETF Portfolio (XGRO) is another asset allocation ETF from BlackRock and it’s most popular with over $900 million in assets under management.

 XGRO has been around for much longer with a commencement date of June 2007.
 Both ETFs have the same fees of 0.20% in MER.

 The only difference between the 2 ETFs is the asset allocations.
-While XEQT has a 100% equity allocation, XGRO has 80% exposure to equity and 20% to bonds.
+While XEQT targets a 100% equity allocation, XGRO seeks 80% exposure to equity and 20% to bonds.

 However, they both get their equity exposure through the same 4 underlying ETFs though.

 XGRO ETF’s bond allocation is provided using 4 other iShares ETFs for a total of 8 underlying ETFs.

 The other asset Allocation ETFs from BlackRock Canada are: